 Sonos S2 will just be Sonos

-Come June, the app named “Sonos” in the App Store will be the new S2 app, available to take advantage of all the new features that Sonos has in the pipeline.
+On June 8, 2020, the app named “Sonos” in the App Store will be the new S2 app, available to take advantage of all the new features that Sonos has in the pipeline.
 There will be another, “Sonos S1 Controller” app, that will work with all the older Sonos hardware which lacks the memory and processing power required to take advantage of the Sonos’s upcoming new features.

 Perhaps the most beneficial announced feature of the new platform, Room Groups promises to make our Sonos systems a little smarter about keeping certain sets of speakers linked.
 It might even notice that you routinely play music in the same rooms and offer to make a group for you.
 Imagine having “main floor” or “upstairs” groups so you didn’t have to set these each-and-every time, and you start to grok the convenience benefit here.

 It’s important to note that “increased audio bandwidth” doesn’t necessarily (or immediately) mean that Sonos users will gain the ability to play higher resolution audio formats, but this certainly allows for that, and it’s reasonable to presume it’s coming…soon.
 Sonos just hasn’t made any specific announcements about which formats that might mean to include, though they do say that this will apply to both music and home theater.

 I wouldn’t over-stress about this in the short-term, especially for your music listening – most of the music most of us stream is at CD Resolution or much lower, and most of us humans can’t tell the difference anyway.
 Still, this will be a nice feature for Sonos to have to appease the audiophiles or anyone else who prefers to know they’re hearing higher resolution audio, regardless of whether or not they can tell the difference (“finally”, some might say).